pshoukry/udacity-ml-nanodegree-capstone/proposal/capstone_proposal.md

 ## Proposal
 ### Domain Background

 Running a profitable business is quite complicated.
-You have to keep juggling lots of balls in the sametime.
+You have to keep juggling lots of balls at the sametime.
 Juggling those balls and keeping them in the air comes down to the ability to make lots of small decisions everyday.
-Taking out the guesswork out of the decision process can make all the difference between a successful and failed businesses.
+Taking out the guesswork out of the decision process can make all the difference between successful and failed businesses.

+Entrepreneur at heart I am always interested in understanding how businesses work and that can't be separated from understanding human behviour.

+### Problem Statement

-Software as a service ( SaaS ) specially subscription based services rely on the existing customer base on covering their expenses and on generally maintaining a healthy cache flow.
-Customer churning can cost a business dearly;
+Software as a service ( SaaS ), specially subscription based services, rely on the existing customer base to cover their expenses and to generally maintain a healthy cashflow.
+Customer churning can cost a business dearly in;
 - cost of aquiring new customers
 - Bad publicity through word of mouth

 ref: https://www.salesforce.com/blog/2013/08/customer-service-stats.html

-Enterpruener at heart I am always interested in understanding how businesses work and that can't be separated from understanding human behviour.

-### Problem Statement

-The main objective of the projet would be to be able to predict if a customer is going to churn or not in order to take corrective action. when given some collected data about the user usage the model should be able to predict if the user will churn or not.

 ### Datasets and Inputs